arianekrumel/greater-than-game/README.md

 -----------

 This program code is simple game development project.
-It provides a main menu with selction options and tracks valid inputs.
+It provides a main menu with selection options and tracks valid inputs.

 Design Process